StAwN74/ckSurf-1.18kd-Release/README.md

 Notes: Now you have colored start speed, a fixed goto command by Headline (see changelog).
        sm_clear console warning when starting a run is normal and harmless, it's a fix for a checkpoint plugin I needed.

 Thanks to ZZK community and Freak.exe for testing, and support.
-Thx to Elzi / jonitaikaponi for the original plugin.
+Thx to Elzi / jonitaikaponi for the original idea.
 Thanks to Headline for his sm_goto:  https://forums.alliedmods.net/showthread.php?p=2323724
 My other plugins: http://www.sourcemod.net/plugins.php?cat=0&mod=-1&title=&author=St00ne&description=&search=1